Qiskit/documentation/scripts/nb-tester/README.md

-# Qiskit documentation notebook tester
+# Qiskit documentation notebook tester :sunglesses:

 A tool to execute notebooks for testing, with certain features useful for notebooks that run jobs on IBM Quantum backends.